Qowala/Qowala/README.md

 Qowala live
 ===========

-Qowala live is an open source Twitter client to display your home timeline, your lists and tracked tweets with specified hashtags.
+Qowala live is an open source Twitter client that wishes to give you control on your usage of social networks.

+Created and coded by Killian Kemps and designed by Adrien Touminet.

 ### Official instance: